 The distance learning program enrolls students in three-year-long programs of study in cohorts.
 The students do not attend classes on campus.
 All courses are taken on-line and all supervised clinical education is completed in settings in the students’ areas of residence.
 The first table presents the percent of distance learning program graduates who are employed in the profession within the first year of graduation, beginning with the most recently completed cohort.
-Additionally, the three-year average employment rate is for the immediate past three years of 2012 – 2013, 2011 – 2012, and 2010 – 2011.
+The three-year average employment rate for the immediate past three years (2013 – 2014, 2012 – 2013, and 2011 – 2012) is also presented.

 |Period||Number of Graduates||Percent Employed|